 How big is a volunteer team?

 As small or as large as you like!
-You can be a team of one, or bring your entire office with a team of 100 or more.
-During the Week of Giving, community nonprofit organizations post volunteer service projects on weekofgiving.iicf.org that accommodate anywhere from 1-5 volunteers and up to 300 volunteers at a time.
+You can be a team of one, or bring your entire office with a team of 100 or more depending on the project.
+Community nonprofit organizations post volunteer service projects on volunteer.iicf.org that accommodate anywhere from 1-5 volunteers and up to 300 volunteers at a time.

 How many teams can participate in each volunteer project?

 This depends on the size of the volunteer project and the size of your volunteer team.
 For example, if the volunteer project can accommodate 30 people, three volunteer teams of 10 people can sign up and work together.
 Alternatively, one volunteer team of 30 people can fill the entire project.
 Most volunteer projects are filled by two or more teams, often from different companies.
-This is a unique part of the fun of the Week of Giving, uniting the insurance industry in camaraderie to give back to their communities, together!
+This is a unique part of the fun of IICF's volunteer programs, uniting the insurance industry in camaraderie to give back to their communities, together!